Frontend CORS Solutions

 A: Not necessarily.
 If your frontend and API are under the same domain, or CORS is already configured, you can deploy directly.
 But independent deployment is usually more flexible and secure.

-Q: Will server proxy affect performance?
+Q: Will server forwarding affect performance?